SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

 ## 4. Initial tractography data quality control

-This QC step is important to: 1) verify correct appearance of tract anatomy, and 2) verify tractography is stored using the same spatial coordinate system as the atlas tractography data.
+This step performance QC of the input tractography data to: 1) verify correct appearance of tract anatomy, and 2) verify tractography is stored using the same spatial coordinate system as the atlas tractography data.

-   1. Run QC using “wm_quality_control_tractography.py”
+   - Run QC using “wm_quality_control_tractography.py”

-      - This script outputs rendered images of the input tractography data (as well as other information such as fiber length distributions and diffusion data fields stored along the tracts).
+     This script outputs rendered images of the input tractography data (as well as other information such as fiber length distributions and diffusion data fields stored along the tracts).
 Here, this script to verify correct appearance of tract anatomy of the input tractography dataset.
 From your terminal, type the following command:

      ```bash
      wm_quality_control_tractography.py ./ ./QC-TractVisualization/
      ```

         > **_Note_**: This script also allows for tractography visualization and QC of multiple tractography datasets at the same time.
 This is useful when you perform a study (e.g. between-population analysis) where you have tractography data from multiple subjects.
 Please see here for details of batch processing using WMA.